gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    initial Finished message from the peer has been processed by DTLS, the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.

-   When the endpoint has both
-   sent and received a close_notify on the old DTLS connection then the endpoint SHALL remove the two SCTP-AUTH endpoint pair shared secrets derived from the old DTLS connection.
+   When the endpoint has sent or received a close_notify on the old DTLS connection then the endpoint SHALL remove the two SCTP-AUTH endpoint pair shared secrets derived from the old DTLS connection.

 ### DTLS 1.3 Considerations

-   Whenever a new exporter_secret can be computed, a 64-byte endpoint pair shared secret is derived using the TLS-Exporter described in Section 7.5 of {{RFC8446}}.
+   Whenever a new exporter_secret can be computed, two 64-byte endpoint pair shared secrets is derived using the TLS-Exporter described in Section 7.5 of {{RFC8446}}.

+   After sending or receiving the DTLS Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier 0 to key identifier 1 or 2 and the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.

+   When the endpoint has sent and received a close_notify on the old DTLS connection then the endpoint SHALL remove the SCTP-AUTH endpoint pair shared secrets derived from the old DTLS connection.

 TBD....
 Finished and close_notify works differently in DTLS 1.3

 ## Shutdown {#sec-shutdown}